 RightScale service principal to be granted permissions on a subscription, the

 RightScale web application must first be added to Azure AD.
 Today, there is no way to add this application directly via the Azure Portal -- note that there is a RightScale application listed in the marketplace, but that application is used for SSO, not for cloud management integration.

 The only way to add this today is to go through the cloud registration process through RightScale as specified above.

 The ARM user performing this step must be a member of the Active Directory Tenant containing the subscription (not a guest).

 RightScale Service Principal will have on the Azure AD tenant is

 In order for RightScale to be able to manage cloud resources, it must have permissions granted on the Subscriptions in Azure.
 The RightScale cloud registration process will automatically add the

 RightScale service principal to the specified subscription with the Contributor role -- this is the required role for RightScale to have in order to perform cloud management on Azure.

 While this permission can be manually granted in AD, the RightScale cloud registration steps must still be followed in order to associate the RightScale account with the correct subscription.

-The user performing this action must have at least User Access Administrator on the Subscription, Owner will also work.
+The user performing this action must have the Owner role on the Subscription.